1-Mattis Justo Quam

 “Meeting and interviewing people in local communities convinced me that any change or peace comes from local [efforts],” Omagari says.
 “I came to believe in civil society’s potential, and this led to working for a human rights NGO in Japan, my home country.
 The Cater Society helped me build my self-confidence, which contributed so much to pursuing my current work.”

-Her current work, having earned a master’s degree in public policy from the University of Tokyo, is serving as associate program officer in the U.N.
+Omagari earned a master’s degree in public policy from the University of Tokyo, and is now serving as associate program officer in the U.N.
 Office of the Special Representative of the Secretary General on Sexual Violence in Conflict.
-Omagari credits her Cater experiences for paving the way.